DoctaneDMS/rest-server-monolith/README.md

 ## Architecture

-Although Doctane follows the microservices pattern and allows individual components to be separately deployed and scaled, sometimes it is convenient to have a single executable which encapsulates all the services required for a running system.
-This package provides a standalone java executable, implemeted using Spring Boot, Jersey, and Jax-RS.
+Although Doctane follows the micro-services pattern and allows individual components to be separately deployed and scaled, sometimes it is convenient to have a single executable which encapsulates all the services required for a running system.
+This package provides a standalone java executable, implemented using Spring Boot, Jersey, and Jax-RS.
 The actual back ends are pluggable spring modules.

 Build support is provided using gradle, and CI via Gitlab's native gitlab-ci.yml